 Progress made toward the implementation of resolution 71/165 and the outcome Document of the High –level Meeting of the General Assembly (resolution 68/3, adopted on 23 September 2013), with specific focus on the concrete actions taken and national disability strategies if any in place that can be operationalized to include persons with disabilities in the implementation, monitoring and evaluation of the 2030 Agenda for sustainable Development;

-Participation of persons with disabilities and their representative organizations in the social and economic life of the country is ensured by the law and entrenched as a separate section in the National Strategy on Human Rights for 2014-2020.
-A separate chapter is allocated to improving right for people and children with disabilities in the two year Human Right’s Governments Action Plan.
+Participation of persons with disabilities and their representative organizations in the social and economic life of the country is ensured by the legislation and entrenched as a separate section in the National Strategy on Human Rights for 2014-2020.
+A separate chapter is allocated to improve the rights for people and children with disabilities in the two year Human Right’s Governments Action Plan.

-Cash befit (social package) has been increased in ordered to improve conditions of people and children with disabilities.
+Cash benefit (social package) has been increased in ordered to improve conditions of people and children with disabilities.
 Social package beneficiaries with disabilities living in mountainous regions of Georgia are entitled to receive in addition 20% of the social package under the Law of Georgia on “Development of Mountainous Regions”.
 The development of social services is based on the principle of availability of qualitative service suitable to the individual needs of the beneficiaries.

 Policies, measures and programmes to mainstream the rights, needs and participation of persons with disability in (a) national economic and social development; (b) disaster risk reduction; (c) humanitarian and emergency responses; and (d) to promote accessibility in all aspects of urban development such as urban planning, design and construction of physical and virtual environments, public spaces, transportation, road safety and public services;